COP29: Who pays climate funding for developing countries? – DW – 11/11/2024

 The talks are set to address further developing and implementing the new loss and damage fund, with negotiations expected on upping financing from the initial pledge of around $800 million.

 In 2023, the nine worst climate disasters in developing countries caused around $37 billion in damage alone, according to the Heinrich Böll Foundation, a think tank linked to the German Green Party.
-The debate as to whether China or wealthy oil states should participate in the loss and damage fund will gain traction at again this year, say observers.
+The debate as to whether China or wealthy oil states should participate in the loss and damage fund will gain traction again at this year's COP, say observers.

 US election results, war: Is 1.5 C still achievable?

-This year's tug-of-war over money is being exacerbated by the continuing economic difficulties faced by households because of the COVID-19 pandemic, economic instability and Russia's war in Ukraine, which has led to huge increases military spending globally.
+This year's tug-of-war over money is being exacerbated by the continuing economic difficulties faced by households because of the lingering effects of the COVID-19 pandemic as well as economic instability and Russia's war in Ukraine, which has led to huge increases in global military spending.

-Donald Trump's reelection to president of the world's largest economy and second-largest producer of climate-damaging emissions, will also have an impact on negotiations and is cause for concern among climate action advocates.
+Donald Trump's reelection as president of the US, the world's largest economy and second-largest producer of climate-damaging emissions, will also have an impact on negotiations and is cause for concern among climate action advocates.

-During his first tenure in office, US President-elect Trump cast doubt on climate science, quashed a number of environmental laws and withdrew from the Paris Agreement.
-He has made clear that if elected for a second term he will remain an anti-climate action president and that the extraction of coal, oil and gas will be a priority under his leadership.
+During his first tenure in office, Trump cast doubt on climate science, quashed a number of environmental laws and withdrew from the Paris Agreement.
+During his recent election campaign, he made it clear that if elected for a second term, he would remain an anti-climate action president and that the extraction of coal, oil and gas would be a priority under his leadership.

-"His push to ramp up fossil fuel production, disregard for international agreements, and refusal to provide climate finance will deepen the crisis, endangering lives and livelihoods" said Harjeet Singh of the Fossil Fuel Non-Proliferation Treaty Initiative.
+"His push to ramp up fossil fuel production, disregard for international agreements, and refusal to provide climate finance will deepen the crisis, endangering lives and livelihoods" said Harjeet Singh of the Fossil Fuel Non-Proliferation Treaty Initiative, a global campaign which aims to stop expansion of fossil fuel exploitation.

-Trump's rollback on the USA's climate commitments threatens to undermine trust in an already crisis-laden international political system, continued Singh.
+Trump's rollback on the USA's climate commitments threatens to undermine trust in an already crisis-laden international political system, Singh said.

 If the world is to limit warming to under 1.5 C as agreed in Paris, global emissions must peak before 2025.
 The target still could be achieved in time, according to analysts.